SteveAlsamarae/University-Website-MSP1/README.md

    - Opening page header include a a clear background of the university's location and the unversity's logo.
    - This section introduces the user to Eduford and Eduford's slogan.
-   - A "Visit us to know more" button is included, to take the user directly to the contact page, where location is provided.
+   - A "Visit Us To Know More" button is included, to take the user directly to the contact page, where location is provided.

 ![Home-header](assets/rm-images/home-header.png)